 Felicity Bristow + Susie Wilson

-Starting their commission at this year's AWP2019, Felicity Bristow and Susie Wilson will be artists in residence ‘Working the Land' for 12 months from the garden shed at Plot 55b at Craigentinny Telferton Allotments.
+Starting their commission at the 2019 Art Walk, Felicity Bristow and Susie Wilson are currently artists in residence ‘Working the Land' for 12 months from their garden shed at Plot 55b at Craigentinny Telferton Allotments.

-All visitors will also be able to add to the ’Tilth & Tillage' journal where Bristow and Wilson will begin to record the weather and wildlife they see during the year, note tips from visitors about working the allotments and record the health of the soil on the plot and growing conditions in the surrounding area.
-Gardening advice will be collected and referred to during their year long residency which will also involve researching the history of the allotments, talking to plot holders about their experiences growing on the site and recording changes and challenges they have overcome while resident at the allotments.
+In the meantime they continue to develop their ’Tilth & Tillage' journal which originally began in Sept 2019 recording the weather and wildlife observed at their plot, noting tips from visitors about working the allotments and recording the health of the soil and growing conditions in the surrounding area.
+Gardening advice will continue to be collected and referred to during their year long residency which will also involve researching the history of the allotments, talking to plot holders about their experiences growing on the site and recording changes and challenges they have overcome while resident at the allotments.

 You can also follow the AWP residency on instagram at: @Plot_55b